zerynth/docs/docs/reference/guide/docs/seqmap.md

 ## Sequence Types

-There are three basic sequence types: lists, tuples, and range objects.
+There are three basic **sequence types**: lists, tuples, and range objects.
 Additional sequence types tailored for processing of binary data and text strings are described in dedicated sections.

 ### Common Sequence Operations